U.S. gymnastics doctor's boss at Michigan State charged with sex crime

 Strampel is also accused of using his position as dean to receive pornographic images of women “through threats and manipulation,” court documents said.
 They said investigators seized his computer in February and found about 50 photos of nude women, sex toys and pornography, including selfies of female students, pornographic videos and a video of Nassar performing “treatment” on a young female patient.

 Strampel, handcuffed hands clasped in his lap and his legs crossed, appeared at his arraignment via video feed.
-A split screen showed him expressing little emotion as he interacted with the judge, saying at one point that he had spoken with his attorney.
+A split screen showed him expressing little emotion as he interacted with the judge.

 Judge Richard Ball, citing a lack of criminal history, set a $25,000 personal recognizance bond, meaning Strampel need not post a cash bond.
 A preliminary hearing is set for May 3.